COMMERCIAL DRIVER'S LICENSE (CDL)

 You must have a valid CDL from your home state in order to drive a commercial motor vehicle.
 You do not need to apply for an Alaska Commercial Drivers License.

-For drivers who intend to remain in Alaska
+For drivers who intend to remain in Alaska, y

 If your license is from another state you must follow the steps to apply for a CDL and you will be required to pass all knowledge tests.